 Fiscal Year

 Required Employer Contributions 2021-22

 Employer Normal Cost Rate 0.00%

 Plus, Either

 1) Monthly Employer Dollar UAL Payment \$6,603.25

-Or

-2) Annual IIAI Prenayment Ontion \$76.603
+0r

-2) Annual UAL Prepayment Option\ \$76,603
+2) Annual UAL Prepayment Option \$76,603

-The total minimum required employer contribution is the sum of the Plan's Employer Normal Cost Rate
+2) Annual UAL Prepayment Option The total minimum required employer contribution is the sum of the Plan's Employer Normal Cost Rate

-The total minimum required employer contribution is the sum of the Plan's Employer Normal Cost Rate (expressed as a percentage of payroll) plus the Employer Unfunded Accrued Liability (UAL) Contribution Amount (billed monthly in dollars).
+(expressed as a percentage of payroll) plus the Employer Unfunded Accrued Liability (UAL) Contribution Amount (billed monthly in dollars).

-\ Only the UAL portion of the employer contribution can be prepaid (which must be received in full no later than July 31).
-Any prepayment totaling over \$5 million requires a 72-hour notice email to FCSD\public\agency\wires@calpers.ca.gov.
+Only the UAL portion of the employer contribution can be prepaid (which must be received in full no later than July 31).
+Any prepayment totaling over \$5 million requires a 72-hour notice email to FCSD_public_agency_wires@calpers.ca.gov.
 Plan Normal Cost contributions will be made as part of the payroll reporting process.
 If there is contractual cost sharing or other change, this amount will change.